Robert-Xsa/Sarcasm-Detector-Using-Embeddings/README.md

 Developing a sarcasm detector is a challenging task in natural language processing (NLP) and machine learning.
 Sarcasm often relies on context, tone, and cultural nuances, making it a complex linguistic phenomenon to accurately detect.
 Researchers and engineers use various approaches and techniques, including machine learning models, sentiment analysis, and contextual understanding, to build sarcasm detection systems.

-A sarcasm detector using embeddings is a system that leverages word embeddings, often pre-trained using methods like Word2Vec, GloVe, or embeddings from deep learning models, to identify instances of sarcasm in text.
+A sarcasm detector using embeddings is a system that leverages word embeddings, often pre-trained using methods like Word2Vec,GloVe, or embeddings from deep learning models, to identify instances of sarcasm in text.
 Word embeddings are vector representations of words in a high-dimensional space, capturing semantic relationships between words.

 The general process for building a sarcasm detector using embeddings involves the following steps: